By Michael Boyce

 4. Your credit score could include factors outside of finances.

-There are some surprising things that could affect your credit score, like your overdue library books.
-It’s possible some libraries are turning to collection agencies to gather outstanding debts, therefore if you have outstanding books, credit bureaus may be notified by these collection agencies.
-Suffice it to say, that it’s probably a good idea to stay on top of all your debts, and not assume that some are less important to pay off than others.
+There are some surprising things that could affect your credit score, like your overdue library books or parking tickets.
+Depending on where you live, libraries may turn to collection agencies to gather outstanding fines or municipalities may look to recoup parking tickets that way.
+These inquiries don’t always affect credit health, but better to be on the safe side.
+In other words, it’s probably a good idea to stay on top of all your debts, and not assume that some obligations are less important than others..

 5. There’s strength in debt diversity.